 The Land we farm is owned by the city of Greenfield.
 The 61 acre property was once the heart of the town’s “poor farm” and for decades since has been growing primarily hay and cow corn.
 The property consists of two crop fields, a pasture and woodland including a beautiful brook and the nearby Green River.

 A bit more history: In 2012, we seeded our fields to cover crops and helped bring our soil back into health.
 In 2013, we moved our Community Garden to the main section of the farm; on just over an acre we opened over 50 plots for individual gardeners and organizations to grow their own food.
 We have since expanded to more than 60 plots.
 We invested in infrastructure, building a propagation greenhouse and a high tunnel.
 We launched our first Community Supported Agriculture (CSA) Farm Share Program in 2013.
 Our CSA was redesigned to bring the benefits of locally grown food to low income residents of Franklin County.
 We offered 50 shares, paid for by matching member dollars with community dollars; a 60/40 split.
 Further, we allowed shares to be paid for over time.
 The program was first made possible through a $10,000 gift from The Franklin Community Co-op, and supported over the years by Baystate Health, Project Bread, Franklin Community Action, United Way of Franklin County, the Salvation Army, Wormtown Trading Company, Big Y, and local individual donors.
-Since 2013, our CSA has grown to what is now a 200 member CSA, proudly serving 75% low income membership.
+Since 2013, our CSA has grown to what is now a 200+ member community, proudly serving 50% low income membership.

-We grow about 50 different types of fruit, vegetables and herbs on roughly 7 acres for distribution through local farmers markets, community support agriculture (CSA), and wholesale.
+We grow over 50 different types of fruit, vegetables and herbs on roughly 7 acres for distribution through local farmers markets, community support agriculture (CSA), and wholesale.
 Learn more about how we grow and where our food goes including CSA farm shares as well as our local pantries.
 Come out to the farm for a visit.
 We look forward to seeing you soon.
 For more information contact email@example.com.